 Notice on Annual Fee Increases

 Please note that tuition fees increase annually for all students (UK/EU undergraduate fees, whose rates are regulated by the UK government, will be amended in line with any alteration advised by the UK government).
-For subsequent years of study please assume a 3% inflationary increase year-on-year.
+The fee increase will be limited to 4% or the % increase of the UK Government regulated fee

 Tuition Fee Loan

 Full time UK and EU students can obtain a Tuition Fee Loan from the Government to cover the cost of their course.
 The fee is paid directly to the university on your behalf and is administered by Student Finance England.
 You can borrow the full fee, part of the fee or none of the fee during each year of your study.
 Any student studying for their first undergraduate degree, from the UK or EU is eligible for a tuition fee loan.